Bang1338/strawpng/docs/HOWITWORK.md

 No final data yet

+We're coding a deobfuscator for Strawpage.
+Very powerful, but **not power of deobfuscation.**

 ## Rendering
 - picasso v1: local (aka when you draw)
 - picasso v2: server (aka server render the image)